AbstractXan/Mizi/README.md

 1. Inputs a single markdown file as input
 2. Configurable `<head>` and header and footer for every page
-3. Create reusable components using templates
+3. Create reusable components using templates by updating `templates.conf`

 ``` md
 # Category
 ## Page